your exercises for a toned abdomen

 Priyanka also added that staying fit helps her learn new stunts for her work.
 “I do all my fights myself.
 I trust my body and my instincts,” she said.
 (Something that we have also seen the actress Ana de Armas do).
 Also, Priyanka has been working on her relationship with her body: “I don’t listen to my body.
 My body listens to me.
 I can’t afford to be sick or low on energy. “

-When he’s in the gym, Priyanka is a huge cardio fan.
+When he’s in the gym, Priyanka is a big fan of cardio.
 Your favorite way to take a few extra steps while on the go?
 Jumping rope, a discipline also known as skipping.
 “I love rope jumping.
 I learned how to do it very well in school,” he explained in a video interview.
 “I try to do cardio with the jumps.
 It is also easy to carry because the rope fits in your bag.”

 This content is imported from YouTube.
 You may be able to find the same content in another format, or you may be able to find more information, at their web site.